Allied Collection Services Debt Collection Harassment?

 Common Questions About Allied Collection Services

-- Is Allied Collection Services a scam?
-No, Allied Collection Services is a legitimate debt collection agency.
+No, this is a legitimate debt collection agency.
 However, their aggressive tactics often lead consumers to question their legitimacy.

 What to Do If You're Facing Harassment